modelica/ModelicaStandardLibrary/Modelica/readme.txt

-﻿All files in this directory (Modelica) and in all subdirectories, especially in Modelica/Resources/* are licensed by the Modelica Association under the Modelica License 2 (with exception of files "Modelica/Resources/C-Sources/win32_dirent.*, ModelicaInternal.c, ModelicaMatIO.*, ModelicaRandom.c, ModelicaStandardTables.*, ModelicaStrings.c, ModelicaUtilities.h, gconstructor.h, uthash.h").
+﻿All files in this directory (Modelica) and in all subdirectories, especially in Modelica/Resources/* are licensed by the Modelica Association under the Modelica License 2 (with exception of files "Modelica/Resources/C-Sources/win32_dirent.*, ModelicaFFT.c, ModelicaInternal.c, ModelicaMatIO.*, ModelicaRandom.c, ModelicaStandardTables.*, ModelicaStrings.c, ModelicaUtilities.h, gconstructor.h, uthash.h").
 Copyright © 1998-2015, ABB, Austrian Institute of Technology, T. Boedrich, DLR, Dassault Systemes AB,
                        Fraunhofer, A. Haumer, ITI, C. Kral, Modelon, TU Hamburg-Harburg, Politecnico di Milano, XRG Simulation